Angelina Jolie meets pope after Vatican screening of her film

-VATICAN CITY (Reuters) - Hollywood actress Angelina Jolie met Pope Francis on Thursday after a screening at the Vatican of her film “Unbroken”, the Vatican said.
+VATICAN CITY, Jan 8 (Reuters) - Hollywood actress Angelina Jolie met Pope Francis on Thursday after a screening at the Vatican of her film “Unbroken”, the Vatican said.

 The pope was not present at the screening but Jolie, who is a Goodwill Ambassador for the United Nations High Commissioner for Refugees (UNHCR), and two of her children met him briefly afterwards, a spokesman said.
 Her husband Brad Pitt was not present.